MatricksDeCoder/Fojini-DEX/README.md

 ### Deployment

 Smart Contracts deployed to Ethereum [Rinkeby Testnet](https://www.rinkeby.io/#stats) and [Kovan Testnest](https://kovan-testnet.github.io/website/).
 The smart contracts are not upgradeable.
-App deployed on [Heroku](https://www.heroku.com/) and is available on site [XXXXX](xxxxx) but must have Metamask installed on your computer.
+App deployed on [Heroku](https://www.heroku.com/) and is available on site [https://fojini.herokuapp.com/](https://fojini.herokuapp.com/) but must have Metamask installed on your computer.

 ### Technology Stack and Tools